wp-plugins/category-specific-rss-feed-menu/readme.txt

 == Changelog ==

+= 1.11 =
+- Fixed an error with the rss widget.

 = 1.10 =
 - RSS Menu Now has the option of Providing Author RSS links
 - RSS Menu Now has the option of supplying Custom RSS links while using Automatic Category and/or Author links